 This was a good idea corrupted by evolution into a stupid execution.
 It started as an oven deck in a lab where I worked (the white part on the near side).
 That turned into a 16X2X4 foot firewood rack, but it only held 1 cord.
 So I added the far side so that it held 2 cords, which is plenty.
 Then I had a bright idea: Put axles on it and make it a trailer!
 That way I can mount the splitter in a box receiver, split the wood, and load the wood storage unit, all on site, leave it in the trailer/rack to dry, and when winter comes, back it into the garage, and unload directly into the stove, thus cutting out at least two expensive handling steps!!!
-So I bought axles sufficient to take the load without asking if my truck could haul a two-cord load up a steep muddy track without getting killed.
+So I bought axles sufficient to take the load without asking if my truck could haul a two-cord load up a steep muddy track without getting me killed.
 OK, so it should have been two one-cord trailers.
 Sigh.
 So it sat... tacked together in the garage for 23 years, just being a wood rack.
 Now that I needed a place to build a truck, it had to go.
 So on 9-11-18, I drove to Watsonville to get some steel and there incurred a change in plans.

-While exiting the steel loading dock, my view of the street was obscured by a truck with a utility body.
-As I inched out into the roadway, I saw a delivery truck about 100 feet up the street, still with plenty of time to stop or swerve.
+saw a delivery truck about 100 feet up the street, still with plenty of time to stop or swerve.
 He didn't, plowing straight into my into my beautiful new winch bumper.
 That Dodge Caravan spun my Power Wagon 90° and threw it 40 feet, bending the frame over 2 inches and even breaking a piston inside the engine!
 The driver said he was busy with a clipboard.
 Max is dead.
 What to do?
 Back to work.